Ebenator Ozulogu: Environmental challenges

 One of the greatest challenges confronting Ebenator Community is gully erosion.
 The community has a gully erosion site popularly known as Ibo Ebenator which is one of the deepest gully erosion sites in the entire south-eastern Nigeria.

-The dangerous gully erosion, which is over 120 ft deep from the normal topographical terrain, and which has a length span of about 2.6 mi, has been one of the greatest environmental challenges confronting and marring Ebenator community since the last two decades, and still counting.
+The dangerous gully erosion, which is over 120 ft deep from the normal topographical terrain, and which has a length span of about 2.6 mi, has been one of the greatest environmental challenges confronting Ebenator community since the last two decades.

-The gully roots from a neighbouring community, Osumenyi and stretches down to the popular Ofala River in Ebenator.
-It has claimed lives of many innocent citizens, pulled and caved down many houses, destroyed crops and farmlands and damaged properties worth millions of Naira.
+The gully roots from a neighbouring community, Osumenyi and stretches down to the Ofala River in Ebenator.
+It has claimed lives of many citizens, pulled and caved down many houses, destroyed crops and farmlands and damaged properties worth millions of Naira.